wastb/KIAM-Week1/README.md

 ## Usage

-Currently, the project is in the preprocessing stage.
-Here are the steps you can follow to preprocess the data and perform sentiment analysis:

-1. **Sentiment Analysis**: Run the `sentiment.py` script to perform sentiment analysis on the cleaned data.
+1. **Sentiment Analysis**: Run the `sentiment_analyzer.py` script to perform sentiment analysis on the cleaned data.

     ```bash
-    python scripts/sentiment.py
+    python scripts/sentiment_analyzer.py
     ```

-2. **Exploratory Data Analysis (EDA)**: Use the `eda.py` script to conduct EDA on the dataset to understand the data distribution and key characteristics.
+2. **Exploratory Data Analysis (EDA)**: Use the `news_eda.py` and `stock_eda.py` script to conduct EDA on the dataset to understand the data distribution and key characteristics.

     ```bash
+    python scripts/news_eda.py
-    python scripts/eda.py
+    python scripts/stock_eda.py
     ```

-3. **Notebooks**: The `notebooks/` directory contains Jupyter notebooks for model development and analysis for each stock (e.g., `AAPL_model.ipynb` for Apple).
+3. **Notebooks**: The `notebooks/` directory contains Jupyter notebooks for Quantitative analysis, Sentiment Analysis and Correlation Analysis for each stock (e.g., `AAPL_quantitative_analysis.ipynb` for Apple).
 You can use these notebooks to experiment with different models and perform detailed analysis.

+## Contributing

+We welcome contributions to this project!
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes and commit them (`git commit -am 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Create a new Pull Request.

+Please ensure your code adheres to the project's coding standards and is well-documented.

+## License

+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](LICENSE) file for more information.